isabella232/advertising-cloud-learn.en/help/main/analytics-profiles-a4adc.md

 ---
-title: Advertising Cloud DSP Tutorials
+title: Create Analytics Profiles for Advertising Cloud Activation and Reporting
-description: A collection of videos and tutorials for Adobe Advertising Cloud.
+description: Learn how to use Adobe Analytics to create robust site retargeting pools for Advertising Cloud remarketing.
 ---

-# Create Analytics Profiles for Ad Cloud Activation and Reporting  (A4AdC)
+# Create Analytics Profiles for Advertising Cloud Activation and Reporting (A4AdC)

-How to  use Adobe Analytics to create robust site retargeting pools for Advertising Cloud remarketing
+Learn how to use Adobe Analytics to create robust site retargeting pools for Advertising Cloud remarketing.

 >[!VIDEO](https://video.tv.adobe.com/v/33503)